EU Licensed4.8/5

 Practical guidance

-The BNF advises patients taking metformin to avoid excessive alcohol intake.
-In practical terms:
+The BNF advises people on metformin to avoid drinking too much alcohol.
+In practice:

-• Moderate, occasional drinking (within the UK Chief Medical Officers' guideline of 14 units per week, spread across several days) is generally acceptable for patients with good kidney and liver function
+• Moderate, occasional drinking is usually fine if your kidneys and liver are healthy.
+Keep within the UK Chief Medical Officers' guideline of 14 units a week, spread across several days

-• Patients with liver disease, even fatty liver, should discuss alcohol limits with their diabetes team
+• If you have liver disease, even fatty liver, discuss your alcohol limits with your diabetes team

 • Never drink alcohol on an empty stomach while taking metformin